Holiday Health Tips For Seniors

 Whats is Christmas without eggnog or your favorite glass of wine?
 Many individuals like to have an alcoholic beverage while visiting with their favorite cousin and watching the children play with their new toys.
 It is important to remember alcohol can make you severely dehydrated.
 Pace yourself and know your alcoholic limits.
 Drink water in between drinks to keep yourself hydrated.
 Water in between your choice of alcoholic beverages will also help you stay clear of the dreaded “Holiday Hangover”!

 Between the Thanksgiving holiday and Christmas holiday is when majority of people tend to ditch their exercise programs.
 This is due to busy holidays schedules and the cold weather.
 For seniors, exercise is extremely important to maintain a healthy an active lifestyle and skipping even just a month of exercising can be detrimental to their health.

 If the cold weather is what keeps you from exercising during the holidays visit your local senior center.
 Most senior centers are full of resources and they can direct you to a community center where you could continue your daily 30 minute walk, indoors.
 If the busy schedule that is accompanied with the holidays detours you from exercising, plan ahead.
 Manage time wisely and combine task.
 For example, do your shopping at a mall vs. your local department store.
 Shopping at a mall requires more walking.
 You could kill two birds with one stone while walking and shopping at the mall!
 If you will be in charge of planning multiple big meals for family member during the holidays then you already have a full schedule ahead of you.
-Waking up a few hours early each day to exercise before you tend to your holiday duties will keep you healthy and active.
+Waking up a few hours early each day to exercise before you tend to your holiday buy lexapro online usa keep you healthy and active.